gbdev/pandocs/src/pixel_fifo.md

 Now it's time to [render a pixel](<#Pixel Rendering>)!
 The same process described in Sprite Fetch Abortion is performed: a pixel is rendered and the fetcher is advanced one step.
-This advancement lengthens mode 3 by 1 cycle if the X coordinate of the current scanline is not 160.
+This advancement lengthens mode 3 by 1 dot if the X coordinate of the current scanline is not 160.
 If the X coordinate is 160 the PPU stops processing sprites (because they won't be visible).